Anessen/PSFalcon/Commands.md

       Position : 4
       Pattern : \w{32}
 ```
+# Examples
+The examples provided below are for PSFalcon v2.0.x.
+Examples for v2.1.x can be found using `Get-Help <command> -Examples`.
 ## Users and Roles
 _See [CrowdStrike API Documentation](https://falcon.crowdstrike.com/support/documentation/87/users-and-roles-apis)._
 ### Create a new user